 Other initiatives undertaken by Australia Awards – South and West Asia to provide a better experience for people with disabilities include;

 A short video by CBM Australia to Mark the International Day of People with Disabilities 2018.
-The video features three Australia Awards scholars from South and West Asia and it highlights stories of people with disabilities who have been underestimated and are defying low expectations. (video)
+The video features three Australia Awards scholars from South West Asia and it highlights stories of people with disabilities who have been underestimated and are defying low expectations. (video featured at the start of this article)

 Australia Awards contribute to the long-term development needs of Australia’s partner countries in line with bilateral and regional agreements.
 In South and West Asia, Australia Awards are open to suitably qualified nationals of Afghanistan, Bangladesh, Bhutan, the Maldives, Nepal, Pakistan and Sri Lanka, through a range of modalities – including Australia Awards Scholarships, targeted Australia Awards Short Courses, Informal Learning Opportunities, and professional development and support for alumni.
 An important area of focus for Australia Awards in South and West Asia is the empowerment of women and the inclusion of people with disability and individuals from disadvantaged social groups.